mmandina/mmandina/README.md

 A sailor learning to code
 -------------------------

-Currently teaching myself programming after years of sailing deep sea vessels.
+Teaching myself programming after years of sailing deep sea vessels.
 Currently working as a deck officer aboard the USNS MERCY, a US hospital ship in the pacific ocean.

 * 🌍  I'm based in New York
 * 🧠  I'm learning MERN stack web development